tloredo/sdss_legacy/README.md

 A `SpecPhotoObject` instance has a `sed` attribute providing access to spectral data measuring the spectral energy distribution (SED) via an instance of the `SED_SDSS` class.
 This attribute is defined "lazily;" it is not defined until it is used, so the spectrum FITS file is neither fetched from SDSS.org (if not already downloaded) nor loaded if the user does not access spectral data.

 The `sed` instance provides attribute access to a large number of quantities loaded from the spectrum FITS file.
-Some of the quantities are redundant with table data, but possibly useful for cross-checking (the `SED_SDSS` is designed to be used separately from the catalogs, in which case many attributes may be more useful).
+Some of the quantities are redundant with table data, but possibly useful for cross-checking (the `SED_SDSS` class is designed to be usable separately from the catalogs, in which case many attributes may be more useful).
 The spectrum itself, with measurement errors, is available via:

 ```python
 sed.wmin, sed.wmax  # wavelength range (anstroms)